Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 Examples of short-term memory loss are:

-- asking the same question several times
+- asking the same question many times

-- having difficulty remembering names
+- difficulty remembering names

-- having difficulty remembering phone numbers
+- difficulty remembering phone numbers

 Changes in mood